-- "we," "us," "our," and the "Company" are to SYNCHRONY FINANCIAL and its subsidiaries, which together represent the businesses that historically have conducted GE's North American retail finance business; - "Synchrony" are to SYNCHRONY FINANCIAL only; - "GE" are to General Electric Company and its subsidiaries; - "GECC" are to General Electric Capital Corporation (a subsidiary of GE) and its subsidiaries; - "GECFI" are to GE Consumer Finance, Inc. (a subsidiary of GECC that currently owns Synchrony) and its subsidiaries; and - the "Bank" are to GE Capital Retail Bank (a subsidiary of Synchrony), which is to be renamed Synchrony Bank in connection with this offering.
+- "we," "us," "our," and the "Company" are to SYNCHRONY FINANCIAL and its subsidiaries, which together represent the businesses that historically have conducted GE's North American retail finance business; - "Synchrony" are to SYNCHRONY FINANCIAL only; - "GE" are to General Electric Company and its subsidiaries; - "GECC" are to General Electric Capital Corporation (a subsidiary of GE) and its subsidiaries; - · "GECFI" are to GE Consumer Finance, Inc. (a subsidiary of GECC that currently owns Synchrony) and its subsidiaries; and - the "Bank" are to Synchrony Bank (a subsidiary of Synchrony), previously known as GE Capital Retail Bank.